paduanton/naturally-server/README.md

 ## Documentation

-You can access the Restful API public documentarion in the link below or [clicking here](https://documenter.getpostman.com/view/5889563/T1DjkzV3):
+You can access the Restful API public documentarion in the link below or [clicking here](https://documenter.getpostman.com/view/5889563/T1DjkzV3).
+Currently the documentation has more than 110 http requests documented.

 https://documenter.getpostman.com/view/5889563/T1DjkzV3

-## Unit and Integration tests

-Coming...

-## Postman
+### Postman

 If you use postman client, you can use the link below to import a **Collection** with most of the requests already documented.
-Currently the link has more than 110 http requests.

 Just replace the auth header by your own token created in local environment.

 https://www.getpostman.com/collections/b098ba6ee5df79e9ae01

+## Unit and Integration tests

+Coming...

 ## License